The University of Chicago Policy on Title IX Sexual Harassment

 In addition, at any time prior to the hearing, the Title IX Coordinator may dismiss a Formal Title IX Complaint if (i) the Title IX Complainant notifies the Title IX Coordinator in writing that the Title IX Complainant wishes to withdraw the Formal Title IX Complaint or any allegations therein (in which case those discrete allegations may be dismissed), (ii) the Title IX Respondent is no longer enrolled or employed by the University, or (iii) specific circumstances prevent the University from gathering sufficient evidence to reach a determination as to the Formal Title IX Complaint or any discrete allegations therein (in which case those discrete allegations may be dismissed) (collectively, Voluntary Dismissal).

-Upon Mandatory Dismissal or Voluntary Dismissal, the Title IX Coordinator shall promptly send written notice of the dismissal and reason(s) therefor simultaneously to the parties via electronic format.
-Both parties will have equal right to request review of the dismissal through the request for review process described in the Investigative/Hearing Body Resolution Process.
+Upon Mandatory Dismissal or Voluntary Dismissal, the Title IX Coordinator shall promptly send written notice of the dismissal and reason(s) therefore simultaneously to the parties via electronic format.
+Both parties will have equal rights to request review of the dismissal through the request for review process described in the Investigative/Hearing Body Resolution Process.

 Within five (5) days of the Title IX Coordinator (or designee) receiving a Formal Title IX Complaint, the Title IX Coordinator (or designee) will transmit a written notice to the Title IX Complainant and Title IX Respondent that includes: